- Author: DanielD

 - Expansion: TBC Classic

-Here are the TBC Classic addons that work in Beta, by category:
+Here are the TBC Classic addons that work, by category:

 All-In-One and Convenience Addons

 - CTMod – This modular addon lets you customize everything from hotbars and buff timers, to statistic recording and an expense history, plus a lot more.

 - Leatrix Plus – This addon provides lots of automation, including some nice features like auto-selling of junk, resizing of chat, and the ability to automatically accept or block a variety of invites/requests.

 - idTweaks – A collection of addons that automates some of the UI, and adds some QoL changes to the minimap, chat, and the rest of the UI.

 - FasterLooting – Just like it sounds!
 With this addon you can click once to loot a mob without stopping.

 - AutoRoll – Lets you set up automatic need, greed, or pass responses to any loot rolls.

 - Questie – The classic questing companion works in the TBC Beta!
 If you want to see where to go for quests instead of reading the description and wandering around, you want this addon.
 Join the Discord, agree to the rules, and head to the download-beta-questie channel and follow the directions to get started.